 - monitoring absence levels for their members of staff and liaise closely with the relevant pay section over reductions in sick pay

-- informing members of staff about any reduction in sick pay in good time (approximately 1 month)
+- informing members of staff about any reduction in sick pay as soon as they themselves are informed

 Advice and guidance can be sought from your HR Advisory Team.
 For more information, contact your HR Advisory Team.